kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 Moisture content is a key parameter affecting the texture, taste, and overall quality of plant-based meat products and is typically measured using costly equipment such as spectrometers.
 This project investigates the feasibility of a low-cost, Raspberry Pi-based imaging device for non-destructive, real-time moisture measurement during product development.
 It also explores the use of the same device to track changes in moisture content, size, and color over time, providing insight into the sample’s optical and physical properties.

-## Basic theory behind the research
+## Basic theory behind the project

 Water molecules are known to absorb electromagnetic radiation (light) over a wide range of the electromagnetic spectrum [1].
 The relationship between wavelength and the corresponding absorption coeffcient is shown in Figure 1.